Guide to Work, Study, Travel and Living Abroad

 Classes

-Students with advanced Spanish can enroll at Universidad Autonoma de Madrid, a Spanish university, and take classes that will count towards their major.
+Students with advanced Spanish can enroll at Universidad Autonoma de Madrid, a Spanish university, and take classes that count towards their major.
 There is also the option of interning at a Spanish company.

 Internship